 Low dose of virus required to lead to transient asymptomatic infection followed by death a few days after viral clearance, similar to the progression of the disease in humans.

 Increased vascular permeability without morphological damage of the capillary endothelium similar to human disease.

 Three key pro-inflammatory cytokines implicated in Dengue Hemorrhagic Fever (DHF) are significantly elevated in D2Y98P-infected AG129 mice.

-Other animal models have also been used to study DENV.
-Non-human primates frequently do not exhibit clinical symptoms of the disease, limiting NHP models usefulness in product development.
-Other mouse models of DENV exist but face challenges since most DENV laboratory strains and clinical isolates do not replicate efficiently in mice.
-Mouse-adapted DENV strains can display a higher infectivity but can lead to irrelevant clinical manifestations such as paralysis.
-Mice deficient in interferon (IFN) alpha/beta and gamma receptors (AG129 mice) have been shown to allow effective replication of DENV, but with great variability in susceptibility to the virus.
-IBT Bioservices' DENV mouse model overcomes the challenges associated with these previous DENV models,
+Non-human primates frequently do not exhibit clinical symptoms of the disease thereby limiting their usefulness for product development.
+Other mouse models of DENV exist but face challenges because most DENV laboratory strains and clinical isolates do not replicate efficiently in mice.
+Mouse-adapted DENV strains can display higher infectivity but can lead to irrelevant clinical manifestations such as paralysis.
+Mice deficient in interferon IFN α/β and γ receptors (AG129 mice) have been shown to allow effective replication of DENV.